 If it turns out that your plumbing is not the issue, it’s time for the next step.
 If you’re noticing problems on the walls around your shower, or around the curb, or your plumber says the plumbing is fine, call your tile contractor to inspect the shower pan and tile.
 They may remove a tile or two, open surrounding walls, and use a moisture meter to further diagnose why your shower is leaking.

 Here’s the bad news though: there’s no such thing as “tiles leaking.”
 Any leak behind the tile is an indication of system failure.
-The tiles’ role is aesthetic and to provide a hard-wearing surface – the materials behind are what provides a waterproof shower.
+The tiles’ role is aesthetic and to provide a hard-wearing surface – the materials behind are what provide a waterproof shower.

 There are many ways to build a waterproof shower – and even more ways not to.
 The standard methods are outlined in ANSI publications and the TCNA handbook for tile installers.
 A good tile contractor will have an understanding of all the methods, and will be able to find where a waterproofing failure deviated from the proper installation (see the image above).

 Unfortunately, the fast pace of change in the tile industry and poor adaptation into building codes has resulted in many underqualified installers building leaking showers.
 Before hiring a tile contractor, check about methods and materials used, as well as warranties they offer for your installation.
-Then spend some time reading and understanding the basics of how the system works.
+Then spend some time reading and understanding the basics of how the shower system works.

 4. Repairing your Tile Shower Leak